-The New Markets Accelerator is a 2-month-long pilot program that will support 8-10 farmers, ranchers, and intermediaries across Colorado who want support in pivoting their business model.
+The New Markets Accelerator is a pilot program that will support 8-10 farmers, ranchers, and intermediaries across Colorado who want support in pivoting their business model.
 The accelerator offers free, high-touch consulting to support these businesses (for example, e-commerce support for direct-to-consumer sales or support identifying new market channels), plus access to a network of regional mentors in food and agriculture.
-The accelerator will take place from February – March 2021.
+The accelerator will take place from February – October 2021.

 In its basic form, an accelerator is a short-term, intensive, funding and mentorship experience that prepares organizations for success.
 As COVID-19 continues forcing Colorado’s local farm and food businesses to shift their strategies and adapt to new market dynamics, an accelerator is an ideal way to get resources to these businesses and to build a support network for their long-term success.

 After administering more than $2 million in COVID-19 relief grants to small- and mid-sized farmers, ranchers, and intermediaries across Colorado, the Colorado Farm & Food Systems Response Team analyzed data gathered from the process and discovered there remain significant, ongoing, unmet needs for many of the businesses that sought relief funding.
 Specifically, many producers and intermediaries need technical assistance and business support for selling into emerging market channels — including online sales, food assistance programs and other direct-to-consumer outlets.
 The National Western Center — one of 14 organizations making up the response team — received funding to launch a pilot program to meet this need.